julianecassidy/randomrhythms-api/README.md

 ### Key Features

-Check out the [Miro board](https://miro.com/app/board/uXjVNCfgqA8=/) for the project, including database schema, API routes, and React component heirarchy.
+This repo contains the back end API for the web app.
+The back end currently has **97% testing coverage**.

 Through the API, users can:

-- Create an with a sign up code
+- Create an account with a sign up code
 - Get a list of all concerts based on date and city
 - Get a single concert by id
 - Get a random concert based on date, city, and price

+You can check out the front end repo [here](https://github.com/julianecassidy/randomrhythms-api).
+Check out the [Miro board](https://miro.com/app/board/uXjVNCfgqA8=/) for more details on the project, including database schema, API routes, and React component heirarchy.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>